Walter Randolph Carpenter: Personal

 Walter Randolph Carpenter was born on 31 October 1877 at Singapore, Straits Settlements to Captain John Bolton Carpenter and his wife Emma Frances (née Griffin) Carpenter.
-John Bolton Carpenter was a merchant, whaler and sea captain who emigrated from New Haven, Connecticut, to Singapore as a result of American Civil War restrictions on his shipping business; Emma was a native of England.
+John Bolton Carpenter was a merchant, whaler and sea captain who emigrated from New Haven, Connecticut, to Australia and Singapore as a result of American Civil War restrictions on his shipping business; Emma, daughter of a master mariner, was christened in Singapore.

 On 18 December 1899, Carpenter married Edith Anderson, daughter of a sugar planter.
 He was knighted in 1936.
 In November 1941 they relocated with his new Canadian company to Vancouver, British Columbia, and in May 1948 became Canadian citizens.
 He died on 1 February 1954 at Killara, New South Wales, and was cremated with Anglican Rites.
 He was survived by his wife, two sons and three daughters.
 His sons succeeded him as managing directors of W. R. Carpenter & Co.
 Ltd., with his eldest son R. B. Carpenter as chairman.